 Generator children make non-verbal sounds that indicate a positive, a negative, or sometimes a neutral response to everything that they encounter.
 Teach your generator child to act only in response to being asked or presented with something, and to act only when the response is clearly positive or negative.
 Help him or her be aware of these responsive sounds and their associated meanings.
 Some sounds mean “yes” and other sounds mean “no”.
 Do not force a generator child to say the words “yes” or “no” in place of his or her natural grunts and groans.
 They can be taught to be polite after learning to attend to their natural response, but not before.
 Parents of generator children must be willing to take “no” for an answer when they ask their generator child a yes/no question.
 It is healthy for a generator child to be able to say “no”.

 Would you like more information on Human Design?
 You’re invited to visit and like my Facebook page Embrace Human Design.
 Feel free to post comments and ask questions there.

 “There is no one else like you, and only you can live out the magic and power of your unique gifts and contributions.
 I would love to help you validate the truth of who you are, and how you are designed to interact profoundly and compassionately with others, as well as provide you with practical tools specific to your design that will create a greater experience of ease and grace, and alignment in your life.” ~ Ruth Brennan

-Ruth Brennan is an IHDS Certified Professional Analyst, Living Your Design Guide and Certified BG5 Career & Business Consultant who lives in Vancouver, Washington.
+Ruth Brennan is an IHDS Certified Professional Analyst, Certified BG5 Career & Business Consultant and Certified Professional Teacher of the Foundational Knowledge of Human Design who lives in Vancouver, Washington.